simeononsecurity/simeononsecurity.ch/content/articles/the-evolving-landcape-of-cybersecurity-threats/index.en.md

 Similarly, **quantum computing** has the potential to break many of the encryption algorithms that are currently used to protect sensitive information.
 Organizations need to start preparing for a post-quantum world by developing new encryption methods that are resistant to quantum attacks.

-#### Fostering a Culture of Cyber Resilience
+#### building a Culture of Cyber Resilience

-Organizations should foster a culture of **cyber resilience** that emphasizes a proactive response to cyber threats.
+Organizations should build a culture of **cyber resilience** that emphasizes a proactive response to cyber threats.
 This involves promoting a collective sense of responsibility for cybersecurity and developing incident response plans that identify potential risks and mitigate their impacts.

-One way to foster a culture of cyber resilience is to provide **cybersecurity training** to all employees.
+One way to build a culture of cyber resilience is to provide **cybersecurity training** to all employees.
 This can help employees understand the importance of cybersecurity and their role in protecting the organization from cyber threats.

 Another important aspect of a culture of cyber resilience is having a well-defined **incident response plan**.
 This plan should identify potential risks and outline the steps that need to be taken in the event of a cyber attack.
 By having a plan in place, organizations can minimize the impact of a cyber attack and quickly return to normal operations.